Volunteering position in a Dominican Republic Hostel?

 - No gender preference.

 - Single travelers or two friends are welcomed and accommodated.

 - Free Wi-Fi available.

-- Facilities and what’s about: The hostel comes with an outdoor pool, a huge garden, hammocks, pool table and games machine, TV with Netflix and good internet which keeps our team and our guests happy.
-We’re based in the Colonial Zone of Santo Domingo which is the first settlement in the Colonial Americas and our building is five minutes away from the first fort, hospital, cathedral and the Christopher Colombus house.
-We’re right in the city near to plenty of bars, great live music events and not far from the big malls for home comforts.
-We’re only half an hour away on bus to the famous Juan Dolio and Boca Chico beaches, a lot of the team head out there on their day off or even before an afternoon shift.
+- Facilities and what’s about: The hostel comes with an outdoor pool, a huge garden, hammocks, a pool table, and games machine, a TV with Netflix, and good internet which keeps our team and our guests happy.
+We’re based in the Colonial Zone of Santo Domingo which is the first settlement in the Colonial Americas and our building is five minutes away from the first fort, hospital, cathedral, and the Christopher Colombus house.
+We’re right in the city near plenty of bars, great live music events, and not far from the big malls for home comforts.
+We’re only half an hour away by bus to the famous Juan Dolio and Boca Chico beaches, a lot of the team head out there on their day off or even before an afternoon shift.

 More Volunteering Opportunities

 - Help to renovate a house while volunteering in Puerto Rico.

 - Volunteer on a ranch in New Mexico, USA.
 Help renovate a farmhouse.